clementfarabet/xrocks/README.md

 ```

 this repo contains demos, and tutorials to get started.
 Looking
-at the code is the best way to get there !
+at the code is the best way to get there!

 ## Developers